Set Public URLs

 -

-Do not add parameters to the URL field in the SuiteCommerce Configuration record.
-The Public URLs feature is not designed to work in this way and this could cause problems with how your URLs are displayed.
+Don't add parameters to the URL field in SuiteCommerce Configuration.
+The Public URLs feature isn't meant to work that way and it could cause problems with how your URLs show up.

 To set public URLs: